VinAIResearch/blur-kernel-space-exploring/README.md

 		        --image_path=imgs/sharp_imgs/mushishi.png \
 			--save_path='blur.png'
 ```
-Where `model_path` is the path of the pre-trained model, `yml_path` is the path of the configuration file. `image_path` is the path of the sharp image.
+where `model_path` is the path of the pre-trained model, `yml_path` is the path of the configuration file. `image_path` is the path of the sharp image.
 After running the script, a blur image corresponding to the sharp image will be saved in `save_path`.
-Here are some expected output:
+Here is some expected output:
 ![kernel generating examples](imgs/results/generate_blur.jpg)
 **Note**: This only works with models that were trained with `--VAE` flag.
 The size of input images must be divisible by 128.